rlbloom/H3Kit/README.md

 # H3Kit

-## CAD Files

-Solidworks files and STL files are available in CAD.
+- Solidworks files and STL files are available in CAD.

-## Code

-A minimal working code is available in Virtual Environment.
+- A minimal working code is available in Virtual Environment.